David H. Steinberg

 David H. Steinberg is an American writer, director, and producer for film and television.
-He wrote the screenplays for American Pie 2, Slackers, National Lampoon's Barely Legal, and American Pie Presents: The Book of Love and Girls' Rules.
-He is currently the Executive Producer and Showrunner on No Good Nick, which streamed on Netflix in 2019.
+He wrote the screenplays for American Pie 2 (2001), Slackers (2002), National Lampoon's Barely Legal (2003), and American Pie Presents: The Book of Love (2009) and Girls' Rules (2020).
+He was also the executive producer and showrunner of the Netflix series No Good Nick (2019).

 Early life

 Steinberg grew up in West Hartford, Connecticut, where he attended William H. Hall High School.
 He is Jewish.

 Steinberg entered Yale University at age 16.
 He later earned his Juris Doctor degree from Duke University, where he served as editor-in-chief of the law review.
 Following his graduation from Duke Law, he clerked for Judge Jerry E. Smith of the United States Court of Appeals for the Fifth Circuit for a year.
 After four years of entertainment law in Atlanta and New York, he abandoned his legal career to attend USC's Peter Stark Producing Program.